 The core team of LUT leading the VALUMICS activities in Finland is the Sustainability Science Group.
 The multidisciplinary group is led by the first professorship in Sustainability Science in Finland and it combines systems innovations with actor orientation through co-production approaches.
 The research group includes members of the Agrifood Resilience Group, and method expertise, of Natural Resources Institute Finland (Luke).
 The research focuses of the group are in resilience, circular economy, equity issues and sustainability transformations of food systems, food value networks and diets.
 Scales and cases from local to national and global are focused on, and both qualitative and quantitative methods are applied.
 The group is developing conceptual and quantitative models and tools to identify determinants of resilience (diversity, integration and networks) and quantify critical thresholds.
 Systems efficiency and lock-ins, relations among resilience, equity and efficiency, and transformations enabling circular and just food systems, are investigated.
 Future studies identify the range of paradigmatic strategies and governance, create quantitative anticipatory scenarios and apply participatory back-casting processes and solutions to path-dependence and lock-ins.

-In WP2, LUT SuSci and Luke provide competence in conceptualization and indicators for sustainability, integrity and resilience of food systems and value chains, and in their relations to equity and efficiency.
-In WP5, the group collects data from local, national and global dairy and meat systems collaborating with key case actors.
-In WP7, LUT SuSci and Luke develops and applies quantitative models on food system and chain resilience, equity and efficiency and their relations, testing the models at various food system levels and scales, especially in dairy and meat systems.
-LUT SuSci leads WP8 together with IDDRI, being in charge for identifying the paradigmatic structures, quantifying the contrasting sustainable, resilient, just and efficient anticipatory scenarios and identifying the path-dependences, key lock-ins and solutions in sustainability transformation.
+In WP2, LUT Sustainability Science Group and Luke provide competence in conceptualization and indicators for sustainability, integrity and resilience of food systems and value chains, and in their relations to equity and efficiency.
+In WP5, the group collects data especially from food supply chains separated from land use, such as insects.
+LUT group leads WP8 together with IDDRI, being in charge for identifying the paradigmatic structures, quantifying the contrasting sustainable, resilient, just and efficient anticipatory scenarios and identifying the path-dependences, key lock-ins and solutions in sustainability transformation.
 In addition, quantitative models on food system and chain resilience, equity and efficiency and their relations, developed in WP7 and WP8, are tested at various food system levels and scales.

 ASSIST Software – ASSIST (www.assist-software.net) specializes in outsourcing software development projects.
 Based in Eastern Europe, we are operating in a challenging economy that creates a fertile environment for Information Technology and business outsourcing.
 Our team has a solid and proven track record, delivering high quality and timely services.